jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

   c.
 Desktop environments have a changeable but consistent look-and-feel
   d.
 Desktop environments have system configuration tools and user applications built in
   e.
 Desktop environments have lower memory requirements than window managers
-18)	What is the default desktop environment for Fedora 22?
+18)	What is the default desktop environment for Fedora 28?
 (Name and versions)

 19)	What is the name of the button on the upper left hand corner of the GNOME 3 desktop that you use to “launch applications?”

-20)	What is the name of the default Ubuntu desktop environment?
+20)	What is the name of the default Ubuntu desktop environment as of April 2018?

 ### Podcast Questions